danielbh/hello-grpc-go/README.md

 # hello-gRPC-go

+This repo includes:

+* An in-memory kv store server and clients that uses gRPC, interceptor, and TL
+* Summary of main features of gRPC vs REST

+## In-memory kv store server

+* [ ] server gRPC methods
+* [ ] client gRPC methods
+* [ ] cache with concurrency support and locking
+* [ ] interceptor client
+* [ ] interceptor server
+* [ ] TLS
+* [ ] full test coverage

+## Summary of gRPC

-BigtThanks to [Tech School's FREE course on dev.to](https://dev.to/techschoolguru/series/7311) which helped me greatly to learn gRPC and answer the following questions.
+Big Thanks to [Tech School's FREE course on dev.to](https://dev.to/techschoolguru/series/7311) which helped me greatly to learn gRPC and answer the following questions.

 ### 1. Why use gRPC instead of rest?